NikithKS/ToDo-Flask/README.md

 Running the app:
 1. Install required libraries
 2. Run the app.py file
-3. Open the link that you will get in any browser in your computer to access the web application
+3. Open the localhost address that you will get, in any browser in your computer to access the web application